-If you’ve ever taken an introductory psychology class, then you have probably spent at least a little time learning about Wilhelm Wundt.
-This German psychologist, physician and philosopher is best known for establishing the first psychology lab in Liepzig, Germany, officially marking the beginning of psychology as a field of science distinct from philosophy and physiology.
+If you’ve ever taken an introductory psychology class, you probably have spent at least a little time learning about Wilhelm Wundt.
+This German psychologist, physician, and philosopher, is best known for establishing the first psychology lab in Leipzig, Germany, officially marking the beginning of psychology as a field of science distinct from philosophy and physiology.

 Alfred Alder was an Austrian psychiatrist who is often considered one of the most influential thinkers in psychology.
 He became one of the most prominent members of the Vienna Psychoanalytic Society after Sigmund Freud extended an invitation, but he later became the first major figures to break away from Freud’s ideas.

 The philosopher and psychologist William James is widely regarded as the father of American psychology.
 Among his famous accomplishments was the publication of the 1200-page text, The Principles of Psychology, which quickly became a classic.

 While his ideas were often controversial, his concept of the unconscious mind has had a deep and lasting influence on psychology.
 His work gave rise to the field of psychoanalysis, which continues to be used in various forms as a treatment method to this day.
-Other important theories that he introduced include the id, the ego, the superego, psychosexual development, and the death instincts.
+Other important theories he introduced include the id, the ego, the superego, psychosexual development, and death instincts.

 Münsterberg died on December 16, 1916 after suffering a massive cerebral hemorrhage right before he was set to deliver the opening remarks of a lecture at Harvard’s Radcliffe Institute for Advanced Study.